 The ASN curriculum is supported by general education courses approved by the University System of Georgia.
-The Core curriculum encompasses arts, humanities, and physical and behavioral sciences, with particular emphasis on English (ENGL 1101 and 1102), math (MATH 1001 or 1111), anatomy and physiology (BIOL 2411K and 2412K), microbiology (BIOL 2211K), American government (POLS 1101) and psychology (PSYC 1101).
-The current ASN program matrix comprises 30 credit hours of Core (including coursework necessary for program application) and 40 credit hours within the major.
+The Core curriculum encompasses arts, humanities, and physical and behavioral sciences, with particular emphasis on English (ENGL 1101), math (MATH 1001 or 1111), anatomy and physiology (BIOL 2411K and 2412K), microbiology (BIOL 2211K), American government (POLS 1101) and psychology (PSYC 1101).

+Effective Spring 2023, the ASN program matrix comprises 27 credit hours of Core (including coursework necessary for program application) and 43 credit hours within the major.
 All three ASN program tracks offered by the University-Traditional, Evening, and Hybrid-reflect the curriculum requirements.
-The Healthcare-Professional-to-RN Bridge program matrix comprises the same 30 credit hours of Core curriculum as described previously but differs in requiring only 30 credit hours of coursework within the major.
+The Healthcare-Professional-to-RN Bridge program matrix comprises the same 27 credit hours of Core curriculum as described previously but differs in requiring only 33 credit hours of coursework within the major.